tdk928/company-manager/src/main/resources/postman/README.md

 - **Validation happens** at the entity level before database operations
 - **All endpoints return** consistent error response format
 - **Search endpoints** are case-insensitive and support partial matches

+## 🏷️ Predefined Roles

+The system comes with three predefined roles:

+1. **admin** - Administrator with full system access
+2. **company** - Company user with limited access
+3. **anonymous** - Anonymous user with minimal access

+These roles are automatically created when you run the `create_roles_table.sql` script.